H. Blaine Lawson

-Herbert Blaine Lawson, Jr. is a mathematician best known for his work in minimal surfaces, calibrated geometry, and algebraic cycles.
+Herbert Blaine Lawson Jr. is an American mathematician known for his work in minimal surfaces, calibrated geometry, algebraic cycles, foliations, several complex variables, Riemannian geometry, and partial differential equations.
 He is currently a Distinguished Professor of Mathematics at Stony Brook University.

-He received his PhD from Stanford University in 1969 for work carried out under the supervision of Robert Osserman.
+Lawson completed his undergraduate studies at Brown University in 1964, earning degrees in both applied mathematics and Russian literature.
+He received his PhD from Stanford University in 1969, where he worked under the supervision of Robert Osserman.